Individual Leadership Award

 June 11, 2013 – Climate Leadership Awards Informational Webinar, 12:00PM EST

-Recognizes individuals exemplifying extraordinary leadership in leading their organizations’ response to climate change and/or affecting the responses of other organizations.
+Recognizes individuals demonstrating extraordinary leadership in their organizations' response to climate change and/or affecting the responses of other organizations.

 Applicants will be evaluated based on the following attributes:

 - Innovation and thought leadership in developing leadership, management, and operational strategies.

 - Key initiatives led by the applicant related to climate change response, including related goals, benchmarks, plans, and requirements put into place by the applicant within his/her organization.